 ACT or SAT

-- Students who are native speakers of English or who attend school where the language of instruction is English are not required to take the TOEFL or IELTS.
+- Students who are native speakers of English or who attend school where the language of instruction is English are not required to submit an English-language proficiency test.

-Penn will review self-reported SAT and ACT test scores from first year applications attending high schools in the United States.
-SAT Subject Tests, TOEFL, and IELTS scores must be sent through official testing agencies to be considered with your application.
-Recruited athletes and students attending high schools outside of the U.S. are required to submit official testing through the appropriate testing agency or University-approved source.
+Applicants have the option of self-reporting their SAT, ACT, and SAT Subject Test scores.
+English-language proficiency test results must be sent through official agencies to be considered with your application.
 To self-report your scores, use the testing section of the Common Application, Coalition Application, or QuestBridge Application.
 We recommend that you self-report each test you will use to select the highest score in each section.

-Admitted students must submit official score reports prior to enrollment.
+Admitted students who choose to self-report test scores must submit official score reports prior to enrollment.
 If you are self-reporting sections from multiple test dates then you must submit official reports from each sitting prior to enrollment.
 If you choose to self-report your tests scores, then please be sure your self-reporting is accurate.
 Penn reserves the right to rescind admission in the case of applicant misrepresentation including discrepancies between self-reported and official test scores.

 Tests must be taken by the appropriate application deadline: